Process is open

 8. Emphasize prevention.

-• Grant requests should range between $10,000 and $25,000 for Caregivers, Community Assets and Youth Sports.
+• Grant requests should range between $10,000 and $25,000 for Caregivers, Community Assets, and Youth Sports.
 Design and Access requests should range between $10,000 and $50,000.
 Funds will be released after grant requirements and obligations have been signed and returned.

 • For Caregivers, Design and Access, and Youth Sports, 501(c)(3) nonprofit organizations that meet the guidelines described above and reside in Western New York may apply for a grant.
-Western New York is defined as Allegany, Chautauqua, Cattaraugus, Erie, Genesee, Niagara, Orleans and Wyoming counties.
+Western New York is defined as Allegany, Chautauqua, Cattaraugus, Erie, Genesee, Niagara, Orleans and Wyoming

 • For Community Assets, only 501(c)(3) nonprofit organizations that reside in Erie County may apply.

-• There is a limit to one application per organization per funding category.
+• There is a limit to one application per organization per funding

 • Multi-year requests will not be accepted.